What is Waldorf?

-At the heart of the school is an innovative education, a constantly renewing, 100-year-old, humanistic approach to learning that is taught at more than 1,100 schools worldwide.
-Our teachers share the vision that education is transformative.
-Collectively we strive to help students become free, resilient, creative human beings who lead lives of purpose and direction.
+At the heart of the school is an innovative education, a constantly renewing, humanistic approach to learning that is taught at more than 1,100 schools worldwide.
+Waldorf Education prepares students to enter into adulthood with the gifts of independence, self-knowledge, a mastery of analytical and critical faculties, and a reverence for the world's beauty and wonder.
+Our faculty and staff share the vision that education is transformative, and full of love, curiosity, and kindness.
+Through our highly-intentional, well-rounded curriculum and meaningful relationships, we strive to imbue students with confidence, perseverance, and resiliency to lead lives of purpose and direction.

 Nursery teacher Heidi Schwarzenbach and a child sit together at a table as the teacher pours from one mixing bowl to another.